wmfadel/Shelf/README.md

 # Shelf
 ## Ignore the rest of this README file.
-This project is being refactored into greatness.
-## Meanwhile, Read a book i recommend Malcome Gladwell.
+This project is being refactored into greatness, Meanwhile Read a book i recommend Malcome Gladwell.